-A recent study by ASFA* shows a major shortfall Australians face in retirement if they only rely on their 9% employer super contributions.
+A recent study by ASFA1 shows that Australians face a major shortfall in retirement if they only rely on their employer's super contributions.

 You can grow your super in the following ways:

-Extra contributions: contribute your own money to super by making regular before- or after-tax contributions, one-off lump sum payments or by contributing to your spouse's super.
+Extra contributions: contribute your own money to super by making regular before-tax or after-tax contributions, one-off lump sum payments or by contributing to your spouse's super.

 Are you making the most of your super?

 Making extra contributions to your super now can make a significant difference by the time you retire.